 The Border Terrier has a short and dense undercoat covered with a very wiry and somewhat broken topcoat which should lie closely, but it must not show any tendency to curl or wave.
 The coat needs weekly brushings and a twice a year professional grooming.
 The Border Terrier sheds little to no hair and is good for allergy sufferers.
 Bathe only when necessary.

-The Border Terrier is prone to dislocated kneecaps.
-It is relatively insensitive to pain and shows few signs of illness, so the owner should watch this breed's health carefully.
+The Border Terrier can be occasionally susceptible to hip dysplasia.
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+It is relatively insensitive to pain and shows few signs of illness, so the owner should watch this breed’s health carefully.
 To minimize the risk of your Border Terrier developing any hereditary health issues, you should buy a puppy from a reputable Border Terrier breeder.